nforgeio/neonKUBE/Doc/neonLIBRARY-RELEASE.md

 1. Select the new release branch and merge from **MASTER**.

-2. Update `$/product-version.txt` (or `GitHub/product-version.txt` in the solution) with the new package version as required.
+2. Update `$/product-version.txt` (or `GitHub/product-version.txt` in the solution) with the new release version as required.

 3. Run all unit tests on Windows in **RELEASE** mode.